Bristol-SiD-Development/DD4HEP/README.md

 # LCIO
 <!-- collections
 getter methods
-anajob useful for collections -->
+anajob useful for collections
+Move this upwrds - maybe after env setup? -->
 .slcio files are the standard file type used to store information at all linear collider experiments.
 They provide a common persistency format and event data model for all simulation and analysis work.